Cedar and Pine Shavings

 We've used cured pine bedding with our own herd from the time we first started into hedgehogs, over 6 years ago, 'til now.
 We haven't seen anything that would indicate that our hedgehogs are living any shorter lives than those that have been kept on alternative bedding and thus far we've only had one hedgie who displayed an allergic reaction to being kept on pine.
 She suffered a severe skin reaction and lost most of her quills within a week.
 Interestingly enough, she also reacted badly to aspen bedding.
 So, while I have no problem with using Pine, if you're at all concerned, I recommend you use something else.
 There are several alternatives including aspen and several paper products, but each has it's own disadvantages.

 Aspen is a relatively safe bedding material although it can be rather messy unless it is bought in the chip form.
 Oftentimes touted as being the 'perfect' bedding material, especially for hedgehogs with skin allergies, this is not always the case.
 Although rare, some hedgehogs will experience an allergic response to aspen shavings.
+Owners can also sometimes have allergic reactions to wood bedding, making alternatives the only options.

 Several paper bedding products are available such as soft products like CareFresh, or pelleted paper products.
 Both are reasonably safe although there have been cases where hedgehogs have choked to death on the softer products.
 From the perspective of comfort for your pet, there is debate as to whether pellets are too uncomfortable.
 In either case monitoring is recommended.